How to plan your first Disney World or Disneyland vacation

 Disney food goes above and beyond standard theme park fare (Photo: Kent Phillips)

 In recent years, Disney has really stepped up its game when it comes to food.
-Besides the Food and Wine Festival in EPCOT every fall, you can find pretty much any type of food, from Moroccan-inspired dishes at Tusker House at Animal Kingdom to gourmet grilled cheeses at Woody’s Lunch Box at Hollywood Studios in Orlando.
+Besides the Food and Wine Festival at EPCOT every fall, you can find pretty much any type of food, from Moroccan-inspired dishes at Tusker House at Animal Kingdom and gourmet grilled cheeses at Woody’s Lunch Box at Hollywood Studios in Orlando, to lobster nachos at Lamplight Lounge at Disney California Adventure and a perfect breakfast spread at Carnation Cafe at Disneyland Park in Anaheim.

-But if your kids just want chicken fingers at every meal, you’ll be able to get it anywhere you go.
-With hundreds of restaurants on Disney property, you can have your Mickey waffles for breakfast and sit down at a chef’s table for dinner.
-And quick-service options and mobile ordering means you don’t necessarily have to choose one restaurant or one type of food for each meal.
+But if your kids just want chicken fingers at every meal, you’ll be able to get it just about anywhere you go.
+With hundreds of restaurants at Disney World and Disneyland, you can have your Mickey waffles for breakfast and sit down at a chef’s table for dinner.
+Even better is that most quick-service options offer mobile ordering so you aren’t waiting in long lines to order lunch and wasting valuable ride time.

 DISNEY DINING: 11 Best Disney World Foods and Where to Eat Them

-Reservations open 60 days in advance for resort guests, and top restaurants and times go quickly.
-If you do want to sit down for dinner at Be Our Guest, for example, you’ll want to make sure you hop to it as soon as the reservations window opens.
+Reservations open 60 days in advance at both Walt Disney World and Disneyland, and top restaurants and times go quickly.
+If you do want to sit down for dinner at Be Our Guest at Magic Kingdom Park in Orlando or Blue Bayou at Disneyland Park in Anaheim, for example, you’ll want to make sure you hop to it as soon as the reservations window opens.
+These are two of the most popular restaurants at both resorts, so it’s best to set a reminder on the day your reservation window opens.

 5. How Tall Are Your Kids?

-This may seem like a weird question to ask, but it’s important to set expectations with your kids that not every ride is appropriate for them.
-While the vast majority of rides and shows are designed for any height, you can’t effectively plan a Disney trip if you don’t understand that some of the big ticket attractions (like Tower of Terror, Rock n’ Roller Coaster, and Space Mountain) will turn kids away if they’re not tall enough.
+This may seem like a weird question to ask, but it’s important to set expectations with your kids that they may not be able to get on every ride.
+While the vast majority of rides and shows are designed for any height, you can’t effectively plan a Disney trip if you don’t understand that some of the big ticket attractions will turn kids away if they’re not tall enough.

 SUN AND SAND: 10 Dreamy Florida Beach Resorts Perfect for a Family Vacation